babel/website/website/blog/2018-06-26-on-consuming-and-publishing-es2015+-packages.md

 - To have the freedom to make the tradeoffs of where code is able to run (vs. the library).
 - To ship less code to users, since JavaScript has a [cost](https://medium.com/dev-channel/the-cost-of-javascript-84009f51e99e).

-> If you only support evergreen, latest browsers then you may not need to compile your own code let alone dependencies!

 ## The Ephemeral JavaScript Runtime

 The argument for why compiling dependencies would be helpful is the same for why Babel [eventually](https://github.com/babel/babel/pull/3476) introduced [`@babel/preset-env`](https://babeljs.io/docs/en/next/babel-preset-env.html).
 We saw that developers would eventually want to move past only compiling to ES5.